Olafur Eliasson, Notion Motion, 2005 | collectie Museum Boijmans van Beuningen, Rotterdam

 The European Commission for Education and Culture is funding the installation project ‘Inside Installations: Preservation and Presentation of Installation Art’.
 This deals with the registration and documentation of (multimedia) installations which demand an entirely new approach due to their complexity.
 The objective is the development of a 'best practice', a method for all those concerned.

-The ICN is the main organizer of the project, along with co-organizers from Germany, England, Belgium, Spain and the Netherlands.
+The ICN (currently RCE) is the main organizer of the project, along with co-organizers from Germany, England, Belgium, Spain and the Netherlands.
 As the Dutch co-organizer, the SBMK joins the forces of five dutch institutions, each of which is responsible for a case study from its own collection.
 These include: the Bonnefantenmuseum, Maastricht; the Kröller-Müller Museum, Otterlo; the Van Abbemuseum, Eindhoven; Museum Boijmans Van Beuningen, Rotterdam; The Netherlands Institute for Cultural Heritage (ICN), department of collections.

 Case studies dutch institutions: